-July 2022 marks our first summer graduation ceremonies taking place at the P&J Live!
-The celebrations will run from Tuesday 12th of July to Friday 15th of July.
-If you are going to be graduating this summer, we have some top tips to help you make the most out of your day.
+December 2022 marks our winter graduation ceremonies taking place at the P&J Live!
+The celebrations will run on Tuesday 13th and Wednesday 14th December.
+If you are going to be graduating , we have some top tips to help you make the most out of your day.

 With the ceremonies just around the corner you should have registered to either indicate you would like to attend the ceremony, or that you wish to graduate in absentia.
 You can find a full list of the ceremonies’ times and dates by School on the RGU website.